The Accountancy Licensing Library

 • An Oklahoma registrant must hold an active permit In order to hold out or practice as a CPA in a mobility jurisdiction.

-Click Practice Privilege in the menu bar at the top of this page for additional information.
+Click Reciprocal Licensure and/or Firm Registration in the menu bar at the top of this page for additional information or if these practice privilege requirements do not apply to you or your firm.

 Firm Permit to Practice